chefArchitect/chefArchitect.github.io/_posts/apispots/bdd/2015-05-26-a-first-example.md

 > http://api.openweathermap.org/data/2.5

-Note that this is a versioned API and how this reflects to the URL (the */2.5* part that is).
+Note that this is a versioned API and this reflects to the URL (the */2.5* part that is).
 Our service needs to know about this, so let's add another section in our test file:

 <div class="bs-example">
 The background section is an important part of the service - in Gherkin a <b>Background</b> section is executed prior to any of the test scenarios to follow and is a convenient way of re-using a number of steps that are required to be executed before hand prior to any other step within a test feature file.